gianlucabertani/Objective-Zip/GETTING_STARTED.md

 encapsulating both ZLib for the compression mechanism and MiniZip for the zip wrapping.

 Adding Objective-Zip to your project
 ------------------------------------

 The library is distributed as source only, so simply download the unit test application and copy-paste these directories in your own project:

+- ARCHelper
-- ZLib,
+- ZLib
-- MiniZip,
+- MiniZip
-- Objective-Zip.
+- Objective-Zip

 The first two are simply copies of the distribution of version 1.2.7 of ZLib and of version 1.1 of MiniZip (which is itself part of ZLib contributions), while the third is their Objective-C wrapper.

 Main concepts
 -------------